CHAPTER 6

 "And the stars of heaven fell unto the earth, even as a fig tree casteth her untimely figs, when she is shaken of a mighty wind."

 Some of us have already witnessed falling stars.
-During the Tribulation, there will be numerous stars falling to the earth.
+During the Tribulation Period, there will be numerous stars falling to the earth.
 The word "unto" just means 'to'.
 The speed of a star coming into earth's atmosphere can be about 30,000 mph.
 It's temperature can reach around 3,000 degrees Fahrenheit.
-These stars that will be falling from the sky are described as a fig tree casting its figs during a "mighty wind".
+These stars, that will be falling from the sky, are described as a fig tree casting its figs during a "mighty wind".
 During a tornado, or any other severe windstorm, most all of the figs will be blown off of a fig tree.
-So likewise, most of the stars will fall from heaven to the earth.
+So likewise, the majority of all the stars will fall from heaven to the earth.
+Very few, if any, will be left in the sky.

 Try to picture this scene in your mind.
-Stars or meteors are falling from the sky.
+Billions of stars or meteors are falling out of the sky.
 They are heading toward the earth at around 30,000 mph and at 3,000 degrees Fahrenheit.
-During the Great Tribulation, most of these meteors will hit the earth.
+During the Great Tribulation Period, most of these meteors will hit the earth.
 In 2013 a meteorite around 62 feet wide hit Chelyabinsk, Russia.
 It injured over 1,000 people.
-There were devasting shockwaves.
+There was devasting shockwaves.
 In South Africa, near a little town called Vredefort, a meteor caused a crater about 180 MILES wide.
 Meteors not only create craters and cause earthquakes, but they also produce tsunamis and fissures in the earth's crust which can release magma.
 During the Great Tribulation, rivers will be burned up, cities will be destroyed, and utter destruction will be everywhere.
-Thousands of people, at the minimum, will be killed during this time of the Tribulation Period.
-People will not have time to think about accepting the Lord as their Saviour because this judgment comes upon them so quickly.
+Thousands of people, at the minimum, will be killed during this one event of the Tribulation Period.
+People will not have time to think about accepting the Lord as their Saviour because this judgment will come upon them very quickly.

 VERSE 14: (Chapter 6)